Director of the Australian Plant Phenomics Facility, ANU node

 My interests are in using emerging camera technologies to facilitate next generation ecology research across scales from genomics studies in growth chambers to high-resolution phenological research at the landscape level.
 Growth chamber studies allow highly targeted dissection of the genetic basis of plant growth and development.
 At the ecosystem level, the Next Gen ecosystem monitoring tools we are developing enable landscape-scale phenology studies and targeted genetic analysis of thousands of individuals in wild plant populations.

-Throughout my academic career, I have chosen to tackle high complexity research questions requiring solutions that extend the boundaries of what is technically possible.
+Throughout my academic career, I have tackled high-complexity research questions requiring solutions that extend the boundaries of what is technically possible.
 My PhD research, modeling swarming behavior in Eciton burchellii army ants (1999-2006), combined challenging fieldwork with advanced computational modeling and numerical analysis.
 I filmed army ants in the field in Costa Rica, taught myself to program and then wrote software to track manually the position of 30,000 ants in the swarm videos.
 With these data I built the first individual-based model of army ant swarming behavior parameterized from field-collected data.

 Ecosystems emerge out of a complex mix of environmental drivers affecting interconnected individuals and populations with unique genetic histories assembled by geologic history, interacting across scales from the microscopic to the landscape.
 Conservation ecology is challenged by the fact that the ecosystems we seek to understand are large and highly complex.
 Yet standard research tools typically provide low complexity, small spatial resolution data with little or no information on the genetic structure of the population.